AlexanderJiazx/FasterYouTubeSummary/README.md

 # Faster YouTube Summary

 **Faster YouTube Summary** is a powerful tool designed to quickly generate detailed summaries of YouTube videos using the Groq API.
-This tool can deliver a comprehensive summary of a YouTube video in just 2 seconds, provided the video has native captions.
+This tool can deliver a comprehensive summary of a YouTube video in just 2 seconds (Provided video has native captions.)

 ## Installation